datawire/ambassador-docs/docs/emissary/pre-release/howtos/http3/http3-eks.md

      --subnets ${SUBNET_IDS}
    ```

+## Create a NodePort service

-2. Create a new `NodePort` service for your $productName$ installation with two entries using `port: 443` in order to support TCP and UDP traffic.
+Now create a `NodePort` service for $productName$ installation with two entries.
+Use `port: 443` to include support for both TCP and UDP traffic.
    ```yaml
    # Selectors and labels removed for clarity.
    apiVersion: v1